App Challenge Sheets

 OCTOBER 11, 2013

 Book Description: “The iPad is not a PC.
 As obvious as that sounds, if the only computer you’ve ever used was mainly a box on a desk, or ran a desktop operating system with a physical keyboard attached, its only natural that the ways you attempt to use a new device will be dictated by the old paradigm.
 Enjoy.
+Download for iPad via the iBookstore or through iTunes on the desktop HERE.

 Response to a PC-era’s review of the XO Tablet